Home » Latest economic forecasts

 Each month HM Treasury publishes a comparison of independent forecasts for the UK economy, including averages for GDP growth and Consumer Prices Index (CPI) inflation.
 These forecasts are a useful barometer for construction, helping firms to understand the wider forces shaping demand, costs and investment decisions.

-Independent economic forecasts published by HM Treasury in August show a slightly firmer near-term growth picture, but reinforce the subdued outlook for construction activity over the coming year(1).
+Independent economic forecasts published by HM Treasury in October paint a slightly more positive outlook for construction activity over the rest of the year(1).

 Source: HM Treasury

-While the 2026 outlook is unchanged since April, expectations for 4Q2025 have increased slightly from 3.3% last month.
+The 2026 outlook had remained unchanged at 2.3% since April, while expectations for 4Q2025 have increased slightly from 3.6% last month.

 Source: HM Treasury